simonwei97/academic-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Distributed System Design
+  - Distributed System
   - Cloud Native
-  - Databases
+  - ML/AI
   - Large Language Models (LLMs)

 # Education to show in About widget